 Welcome to CPA at Law, helping individuals and small businesses plan for the future and keep what they have.

 This is the personal blog of Sterling Olander, a Certified Public Accountant and Utah-licensed attorney.
-For over nine years, I have assisted clients with estate planning and administration, tax mitigation, tax controversies, small business planning, asset protection, and nonprofit law.
+For over thirteen years, I have assisted clients with estate planning and administration, tax mitigation, tax controversies, small business planning, asset protection, and nonprofit law.

 I write about any legal, tax, or technological information that I find interesting or useful in serving my clients.
 All ideas expressed herein are my own and don't constitute legal or tax advice.